Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ```
 ##  Disable SSM SmartDFSClient

-For some reasons, if you do want to disable SmartDFSClients on a specific host from contacting SSM server, it can be realized by using the following commands.
-After that, newly created SmartDFSClients on that node will not try to connect SSM server while other functions (like HDFS read/write) will remain unaffected.
+If you do want to disable SmartDFSClients on a specific host from connecting to SSM server for reporting access event, it can be realized by using the following commands.

-To disable SmartDFSClients on hosts:
+To disable SmartClient on a host:

 `./bin/disable-smartclient.sh --hosts <host names or ips>`

 For example: ./bin/disable-smartclient.sh --hosts hostA hostB hostC 192.168.1.1

 Or you can write all the host names or ips into a file, one name or ip each line.
 Then you can use the following command to do the same thing:

 `./bin/disable-smartclient.sh --hostsfile <file path>`

+Then, newly created SmartDFSClients on that node will not try to connect SSM server while other functions (like HDFS read/write) will remain unaffected.

+In essence, /tmp/SMART_CLIENT_DISABLED_ID_FILE is created to tell SmartDFSClient that it should not report access event to Smart Server.

-After that if you want to re-enable SmartDFSClients, the following commands can be used:
+If you want to re-enable SmartDFSClients connect to Smart Server, the following commands can be used:

 `./bin/enable-smartclient.sh --hosts <host names or ips>`

 or

 `./bin/enable-smartclient.sh --hostsfile <file path>`

 The arguments are the same as `disable-smartclient.sh`

 Note: To make the scripts work, you have to set up SSH password-less connections between the node that executes these scripts and the rest hosts.

 # Trouble Shooting
 ---------------------------------------------------------------------------------